All Episodes

 Voting Democrat causes cancer.

-Latest research details coming up.
+Latest research, details coming up.

-Barney Frank has uh told reporters in Washington this afternoon, quote, if Scott Brown wins, it'll kill the health bill.
+Barney Frank has told reporters in Washington this afternoon, quote, if Scott Brown wins, it'll kill the health bill.

 Held for decades by Edward Kennedy.